New York State Route 17: Harriman to New Jersey

-NY 17 heads southwest from the Quickway as an at-grade roadway, passing through the village of Woodbury before entering the village of Harriman, where it intersects with the eastern terminus of NY 17M.
+NY 17 heads southwest from the Quickway as a surface road, passing through the village of Woodbury before entering the village of Harriman, where it intersects with the eastern terminus of NY 17M.
 As the route heads southward from this junction, its signage changes from being east or west to north or south.
 The route parallels the Thruway as it proceeds through a disjointed piece of Harriman State Park and enters the town of Tuxedo.
-While inside the park, NY 17 intersects Arden Valley Road, a highway that connects to Seven Lakes Drive deep inside the park.
+While inside the park, NY 17 intersects Arden Valley Road, a parkway that connects to Seven Lakes Drive deep inside the park.
 South of Arden Valley Road, NY 17 briefly exits Harriman State Park and enters the hamlet of Southfields, where it intersects with County Route 19 (CR 19) and passes by the Red Apple Rest, a former restaurant and roadside attraction.

 Past the hamlet, the route heads back into the park and intersects with NY 17A and CR 106 near the park's western boundary.
-South of the junction, NY 17 leaves the Park and proceeds through a lightly populated area to the Village of Tuxedo Park.
+South of the junction, NY 17 leaves the park and proceeds through a lightly populated area to the village of Tuxedo Park.
 At the Tuxedo Park train station is access to some hiking trails in Harriman State Park.
 The route continues on, paralleling the Thruway into Rockland County.
 On the other side of the county line, NY 17 enters the village of Sloatsburg, where it meets Seven Lakes Drive and connects to CR 72 by way of a modified trumpet interchange.

-Outside of Sloatsburg, NY 17 winds its way southeasterly along the Ramapo River and the Thruway through the town of Ramapo to the hamlet of the same name, based just north of NY 17's junction with NY 59.
-Here, NY 17 turns to the southwest, meeting the Thruway at exit 15A before traversing a sparsely developed area of the village of Hillburn.
-About 0.75 mi south of the Thruway, NY 17 curves to the east, passing to the south of the village center as it approaches I-287.
-At Suffern Road, NY 17 becomes southbound only as it merges onto I-287 and proceeds to the New Jersey state line, where it connects to New Jersey's Route 17.
+Outside of Sloatsburg, NY 17 becomes a four-lane expressway and winds its way southeasterly along the Ramapo River and the Thruway through the town of Ramapo to the hamlet of the same name, based just north of NY 17's junction with NY 59.
+Here, NY 17 turns to the southwest, merging onto the Thruway southbound at exit 15A, traversing a sparsely developed area of the village of Hillburn.
+About 0.75 mi south of merging onto the Thruway, NY 17 passes to the south of the village center as it approaches I-287.
+At exit 15A for New Jersey, NY 17 leaves the Thruway and merges with I-287 southbound and proceeds to the New Jersey state line, where it connects to New Jersey's Route 17.
+An old alignment of NY 17 in Hillburn, now called Old Route 17 used to go around the Thruway instead of merging onto it.